Azbesciak/CarSharing/README.md

 # CarSharing [![Build Status](https://travis-ci.org/Azbesciak/CarSharing.svg?branch=master)](https://travis-ci.org/Azbesciak/CarSharing)
+## Important
+Project is abandoned due to new Google payment policy (17.07.2018).
+Maybe later will focus on Open Street Map as a provider.

 ### Target
 This app gives you possibility to add your route and find passengers (which can refund it in some part), or as a passenger - find most suitable route.
 The only thing you need is quick registration (less than one minute).